27m/nftlistmaker/README.md

 # NFT List Maker

-NFT List Maker is a simple python script used to make NFT Lists for tradebots. (ex.
+NFT List Maker is a very simple python script used to make NFT Lists for tradebots. (ex.
 OTB, Gear5 and Vector)

 It relies on the [Rolimon's Item API](https://www.rolimons.com/itemapi/itemdetails) to fetch details of every single limited item on the catalog.